rkgofiitk/academic-issues.github.io/Topics/OdishaSchools.md

 - The availability of well trained, dedicated teachers
 - Creation and maintenance of the school infrastructure and ambiance

 The first is crucial because young kids look up to role models.
-They look up to their first teachers as role models.
+They consider their first teachers as initial role models.
 Investing in human resources is critical, especially when it comes to nation-building.
 Better remuneration and open competitive teacher recruitment could result in a truly transformative improvement in India's school education system.
 I have a few suggestions on it:
 - Make recruitment of teachers open all across India,